 Where we store your personal information

-IOP operations are based in the UK and Ireland and we store most of our data within the European Union (EU).
-Some organisations which provide services to us may transfer data outside the European Economic Area but we’ll only allow this if your data is adequately protected.
-Some of our systems are provided by US companies, and whilst it is our policy that we prefer data hosting and processing to remain on EU-based solutions, it may be that using their products results in data transfer to the US.
-However, we only allow this when we are certain it will be adequately protected (eg US Privacy Shield or Standard EU contractual clauses).
+IOP operations are based in the UK and Ireland and we store most of our data within the United Kingdom or the European Union (EU).
+Some organisations which provide services to us may transfer data outside the United Kingdom or the European Economic Area but we’ll only allow this if your data is adequately protected.
+Some of our systems are provided by US companies, and whilst it is our policy that we prefer data hosting and processing to remain on UK-based or EU-based solutions, it may be that using their products results in data transfer to the US.
+However, we only allow this when we are certain it will be adequately protected (e.g. standard contractual clauses).

 Who we share your personal information with